Night Creepers: Devil's Due

 The Night Creepers appear in Vol. 2 of G.I.
 Joe: Master & Apprentice.

 They assist Tomax in freeing Major Bludd and several other prisoners from "The Coffin", while killing others who Cobra Commander considered "loose ends".

 The Night Creepers later appeared in the first issue of the Devil's Due Storm Shadow series, working with Crystal Ball, when their business conflicts with the ninja's efforts.

 Aleph, the former leader of the Night Creepers, becomes Incision, and joins Cobra's Plague Troopers during "World War III".
 A highly skilled, arrogant assassin, he serves in the Plague for money, and protection from the Night Creepers.
 In America's Elite #35, Storm Shadow kills Incision in battle in the Amazon.

 Animated series

 DiC

 The Night Creepers appeared in the DiC G.I.
-Joe animated series, most prominently in Episode 16 "Night of the Creepers".
+Joe animated series, most prominently in the episode "Night of the Creepers".

-The Night Creeper Leader also appeared in the series, voiced by Andrew Koenig and Maurice LaMarche.
+The Night Creeper Leader also appeared in the series, voiced by Andrew Koenig in season one and by Maurice LaMarche in season two.
 He works with ninjas Slice and Dice.